-The Tri-Cities Airport serves the regions of southeastern Washington and northeastern Oregon with direct daily commercial air service to Seattle on Alaska Airlines, Salt Lake City, Seattle and Minneapolis on Delta Airlines and Denver, San Francisco and Los Angeles on United Airlines.
+The Tri-Cities Airport which serves the regions of southeastern Washington and northeastern Oregon with non-stop daily commercial air service to Seattle on Alaska Airlines, Salt Lake City, Seattle and Minneapolis on Delta Airlines and Denver and San Francisco on United Airlines.
 Weekly air service to Las Vegas, Phoenix-Mesa and seasonal service to Los Angeles is provided by Allegiant Airlines.
-Year end 2018 statistics show passenger boarding's increased by 20,284, passengers increased to 395,084, parking lot activity increased 2%, car rental activity was up 13% and restaurant concessions were up 10%.
-Airport projects included the East General Aviation Apron Construction Project, the Transportation Security Administration In-Line Baggage System, the Airport Master Plan and the Taxiway Alpha Relocation Project for 2018/2019.
+Year end 2019 statistics show passenger boarding's increased by 43,039 passengers increased to 438,123, parking lot activity increased 10%, car rental activity was up 10% and restaurant concessions were up 17%.
+Airport operations include leased land and buildings within the airport's boundaries.